 🎄 Holidays

 Pet holiday cards outperform traditional family photos because they're universally loved, memorable, and easier to produce.
-Top creative concepts include AI-generated royal portraits, hilarious outtake cards, fake movie posters, and newspaper-style front pages.
-Plan by taking photos in early November, designing mid-November, ordering late November, and mailing by December 10–15.
+The five highest-impact concepts are AI-generated royal portraits, hilarious outtake cards, fake movie posters, newspaper-style front pages, and before-and-after year-in-review designs.
+Plan by taking photos in early November, designing mid-November, ordering late November, and mailing between December 10-15.
 For last-minute cards, use same-day printing at Walgreens or CVS.
-Popular printing services include Shutterfly, Minted, Canva Print, and Costco Photo.
+Top printing services include Shutterfly, Minted, Canva Print, Costco Photo, and Artifact Uprising.

 Let's be honest: most holiday cards go straight to the recycling bin by January 2nd.